Reopening Message from President Barwick

 Workforce Programs – Workforce Programs include a broad spectrum of courses, training, and that includes many partnerships and offsite locations.
 Included in this are the Health Occupations, Business & Hospitality, Computer and Online Training, HRD/Job Preparedness, Occupational and Skilled trades, the Barber Academy.
 For questions on programs outside of HO, please contact Maria Spadaro, Associate Director, Workforce Continuing Education (828) 398-7925, or email firstname.lastname@example.org.

 At this time classes will continue with the exception of our Health Occupation programs.
 Due to the nature of all our HO programs, nurse aid, massage, ophthalmic, starting Monday, March 16th, all classes currently operating at all of our campuses be suspended for a minimum of two weeks.
 Due to the nature of physical contact in these program areas, this is the most prudent and safe course of action for our students and instructors.
 In addition, we do not recommend beginning new classes until we as a college believe it is safe to do so.
 If you have any questions, contact Teresa Robinson MSN, RNCoordinator Health Occupations (828) 398-7960, or email email@example.com.

 The only exception is the Pearson Vue testing scheduled for Saturday and Monday, March 14 & 16.

 Transitional Studies Update

 Transitional Studies (Adult Education, Foundations, English Language Acquisition, High School Equivalency/GED) classes will be held the week of March 16 as scheduled.

 A-B Tech Cancels Large Events in Its Facilities

-Per NC Department of Health and Human Services recommendations, A-B Tech has cancelled all events exceeding 100 people for outside groups.
+Per the NC Department of Health and Human Services recommendations, A-B Tech has canceled all events exceeding 100 people for outside groups.